johndk/berkeley-ml-capstone/README.md

 #### Features

-The `features` folder contains one feature-engineered file for each airport and year.
-These files remain partitioned by airport and year unless a modeling requirement provides a clear reason to combine them.
+The `features` folder contains one feature-engineered JFK file for each year.

 #### Models

-The `models` folder contains four model-ready projections for each airport-year feature file.
-The `_m1`, `_m2a`, `_m2b`, and `_m2c` suffixes identify the four prediction scenarios.
+The `models` folder contains the primary `_m1` projection for each JFK-year feature file.
+If the secondary arrival work is completed, the folder also contains `_m2a`, `_m2b`, and `_m2c` projections.
 Each file includes only the predictors and outcome allowed at that prediction time.
-JFK is the primary modeling airport; ORD and ATL projections are needed only if the airport stretch goals are attempted.

 The processing and cleaning work is recorded in separate notebooks for BTS, ASPM, and NOAA.
 A separate merge notebook combines the three cleaned sources.